tiffanyqi/personal-website-v1/README.md

 Things to fix in the near future:
 - Connect github to hostgator
-- Change projects so that I have a tab for each fun thing:
-	- Pescetarian
-	- Baking
-	- Web Design
-	- Art / Graphic Design
-	- Blogging
+- Change projects to add more interests, like in experience form
-	- Music
+- Shrink pictures
-- Expand the about section